 Projects provide a way to organize the content on your site.
 Top-level projects can contain other (nested) projects, forming a hierarchy that you navigate like the file system on your computer.

 When you open a project, you see all of the content that project contains on a single page, including any nested projects.

 To see only specific content types in a project, click the Content Type drop-down menu and select the content types you want to see.
 You can select the Show Workbooks as Views option to see all of the individual views and custom views within a workbook displayed on the project page.

-A workbook page shows the views included in the workbook, the data sources used by the workbook, and any metrics created from the views in the workbook.
-It also provides a list of user subscriptions to either the workbook or to individual views, lineage data (if Tableau Catalog is enabled), and usage statistics.
+A workbook page shows the views included in the workbook, the data sources used by the workbook, metrics created from the views in the workbook, custom views, user subscriptions to either the workbook or to individual views, lineage data (if Tableau Catalog is enabled), and usage statistics.

 For more information about creating workbooks, see Creators: Get Started with Web Authoring.